St. Michael and St. Gudula Cathedral#2 in Best Things To Do in Brussels

-The St. Michael and St. Gudula Cathedral (also known as the Cathedrale St-Michel et Ste-Gudule) sits several blocks northeast of the Brussels train station and is open to the public daily from around 7 or 8 a.m. until 6 p.m., depending on the day.
-You can attend services and explore the main parts of the cathedral for free, but if you wish to take a peek into the crypt, you'll have to shell out a couple of euro.
+The St. Michael and St. Gudula Cathedral is located about a half-mile from the Grand-Place and is open daily from around 7 a.m. until 6 p.m.
+Monday through Friday, from 8 a.m. until 5 p.m. on Saturday and from 1 p.m. until 6 p.m. on Sunday.
+You can attend services and explore the main parts of the cathedral for free, but if you wish to take a peek at the archeological site, you will have to pay an extra euro.
+Meanwhile, the crypt is open for viewing by appointment only and costs 3 euros (about $3.25) to access.
 For more information, visit the church's website.

 Whether you're just passing through Brussels or here for a week, you can't miss the Grand-Place.
 This square, which is a UNESCO World Heritage Site, sits in the heart of Brussels and is renowned for its many Gothic and Baroque-style buildings.
 The Grand-Place is close to many of the city's main attractions, including the St. Michael and St. Gudula Cathedral and the beloved Manneken Pis.
 At Christmas, enjoy the Winter Wonders light show at night along with a massive Christmas tree, and every August, admire an enormous carpet made of flowers inside the Grand-Place.

 Travelers love the Grand-Place for its stunning architecture.
 Recent reviewers suggested visiting during the day and night; during the day to see the details of the architecture, and at night to witness the vibrant life that takes over the square.
 However, a common complaint among tourists was the constant crowds (and higher prices), but that's to be expected at such a big attraction.